rwynn/monstache-site/content/index.md

 ## Features

-- Optionally filter the set of collections you want to sync
+- Optionally filter the set of collections to sync

 - Direct read mode to do a full sync of collections in addition to tailing the oplog